frc1678/android-homework/HOMEWORK4.md

 First things first, we will be using a service called firebase.
 You can get to their website simply by clicking the following link.
 I also advise you follow the instructions that they provide so that you can integrate firebase into your application: https://www.firebase.com/docs/android/guide/setup.html

+It may be advisable to look into JSON, or javascript object notation ( which is just a way to conveniently transfer data over the interwebz ), since this is basically the structure that firebase uses to store data (its also explained on the website).

 done.

 good job, you have made chat app.